emqx/cloud-docs/en_US/data_integration/kafka_upstash.md

 1. Once you logged in, you can create a Kafka cluster by clicking on the Create Cluster button.

 2. Type a valid name.
 Select the region in which you would like your cluster to be deployed.
-To optimize performance, it is recommended to choose the region that is closest to your EMQX Cloud deployment's region.
+To optimize performance, it is recommended to choose the region that is closest to your EMQX Platform deployment's region.

 3. Select the cluster type.
 Currently there are two options, choose single replica for testing/development, multi replica for production use cases.